Skip to main content

 4. Flexibility: Keep your workflow modular to best adapt to changes.

-5. Identify a suitable design: Ensure the workflow design is appropriate for the process.
+5. Identify a suitable design: Make sure the workflow design is appropriate for the type of workflow you're visualizing.

-6. Support relationships: Ensure each item in the workflow is within scope and holds a clear relationship with at least one other task.
+6. Support relationships: Make sure each item in the workflow is within scope and holds a clear relationship with at least one other task.

-7. Leverage automation software: Set up automations in your software and include checklists, instructions, and any other necessary information needed to complete tasks.
+7. Use automation software: Set up automations and include checklists, instructions, and any other necessary information needed to complete tasks.

 8. Evaluate: It may take a few iterations before you have the optimal version of your workflow.